webmaeistro/gatsby-waves/readme.md

 ### Code Blocks

 By default the lines that changed between two consecutive code blocks will be highlighted.
-You can change it to highlihgt the line (and columns) you want:
+You can change it to highlight the line (and columns) you want:

 ````md
 ```js 1:3,6
-// highlihgts line 1,2,3 and 6
+// highlights line 1,2,3 and 6
 ```

 ```js 5[1,3:6],8
-// highlihgts:
+// highlights:
 // columns 1,3,4,5 and 6 from line 5
 // and line 8
 ```